Welcome toWord.Tips.Net

 Getting Bookmark Information in VBA

 Bookmarks are a handy way to "mark" locations within a document.
 If you are creating a macro that processes the document in some manner, it may be helpful for your macro to determine if the insertion point is within a macro and, if so, grab information about that bookmark.
-Here's the techniques you need in order to do this.
+Here are the techniques you need in order to do this.

 Grabbing the MRU List